 6 weeks - 8 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 1.5 hours of discussion per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Introduction to Social and Cultural Anthropology: Read Less [-] ANTHRO 3AC Introduction to Social/Cultural Anthropology (American Cultures) 4 Units Terms offered: Fall 2020, Summer 2020 Second 6 Week Session, Spring 2020 The structure and dynamics of human cultures and social institutions from a comparative perspective with special attention to American cultures and their roots.
+Introduction to Social and Cultural Anthropology: Read Less [-] ANTHRO 3AC Introduction to Social/Cultural Anthropology (American Cultures) 4 Units Terms offered: Fall 2021, Summer 2021 Second 6 Week Session, Spring 2021 The structure and dynamics of human cultures and social institutions from a comparative perspective with special attention to American cultures and their roots.
 Case studies will illustrate the principles presented in the course.
 It fulfills the requirements for 3.
 Introduction to Social/Cultural Anthropology (American Cultures): Read More [+] Rules & Requirements Credit Restrictions: Students will receive no credit for 3AC after taking 3; deficient grade in 3AC may be removed by taking 3.
 Requirements this course satisfies: Satisfies the American Cultures requirement Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer:

 6 weeks - 8 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 1.5 hours of discussion per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Introduction to Social/Cultural Anthropology (American Cultures): Read Less [-] ANTHRO N3 Introduction to Social and Cultural Anthropology 4 Units Terms offered: Prior to 2007 The structure and dynamics of human culture and social institutions.
-Introduction to Social and Cultural Anthropology: Read More [+] Hours & Format Summer: 6 weeks - 5.5 hours of lecture and 1.5 hours of discussion per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
-Final exam required.
-Introduction to Social and Cultural Anthropology: Read Less [-] ANTHRO R5B Reading and Composition in Anthropology 4 Units Terms offered: Fall 2020, Summer 2020 First 6 Week Session, Summer 2020 Second 6 Week Session Reading and composition courses based on the anthropological literature.
+Introduction to Social/Cultural Anthropology (American Cultures): Read Less [-] ANTHRO R5B Reading and Composition in Anthropology 4 Units Terms offered: Fall 2021, Summer 2021 First 6 Week Session, Summer 2021 Second 6 Week Session Reading and composition courses based on the anthropological literature.
 These courses provide an introduction to issues distinctive of anthropological texts and introduce students to distinctive forms of anthropological writing, such as ethnography and anthropological prehistory.
 Readings will be chosen from a variety of texts by authors whose works span the discipline, from bioanthropology to archaeology and sociocultural anthropology.
 Satisfies the second half of the Reading and Composition requirement.
 Reading and Composition in Anthropology: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer: